New Nature-Themed PlayPacks Available at the Library

 Pollinators: Learn vocabulary, visual tracking, critical thinking, cause and effect, and problem solving by exploring insects and spiders.

-Trees @ Lake Ellyn: Learn pattern recognition, observations, vocabulary, critical thinking, cause and effect, fine motor skills and gross motor skills by exploring trees.Tags: early literacy, kids, news, play, PlayPacks
+Trees @ Lake Ellyn: Learn pattern recognition, observations, vocabulary, critical thinking, cause and effect, fine motor skills and gross motor skills by exploring trees.View more about: early literacy, news, PlayPacks